rubenhortas/rubenhortas.github.io/_posts/2022-10-28-dont-add-hostkey-to-ssh_known_hosts.md

 Of course, there are some situatons for which the public key change is legit, but it is our responsability to check it with the server's administrator (or sysadmin).

 Altough **using the known_hosts file is the right way to ensure the identity of the remote host and secure our connection**, there are some situations where we may prefer not to add the host to the kwnown_hosts file.
-We may prefer not to add it for **privacy reasons** or, for example, if we regularly play [cybersecurity capture the flag games (or ctfs)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) (even if using a virtual machine) we will end with a lot of useless entries on our known_hosts file.
+We may prefer not to add it for **privacy reasons** or, for example, if we regularly play [cybersecurity capture the flag games (ctfs or wargames)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) (even if using a virtual machine) we will end with a lot of useless entries on our known_hosts file.

 We can avoid add the public key of the new host to the known_hosts file for a single session using: -o "UserKnownHostsFile=/dev/null"